 The Buckeyes average a nation-best 27 points per game in the first half, while MSU’s 8.8 points per opening half ranks 115th in the country.
 The points in the first half against Northwestern were MSU’s first after being shut out in the opening halves of blowout losses to Iowa and Indiana.

-The first-half spread for the game in Michigan currently lists Ohio State as 14.5-point favorites over the Spartans.
+The first-half spread for the game on Michigan sportsbooks currently lists Ohio State as 14.5-point favorites over the Spartans.